pattonsgirl/CEG2350/docs/Labs/Lab01/Instructions.md

 | Remove-Item  | rm          |        |
 | notepad.exe  | vim         |        |

 You may, and should, look up the function of the above commands.
-Your summary in the `Action` column should be in your own words. **Add your citations notes to the section in your Lab Template.
-If you used generative AI as a source, include the platform and the prompt used.**
+Your summary in the `Action` column should be in your own words.

 ## Part 3 - Command Line Navigation